 - Ping: With a ping test, you can identify where you want a set of packets to be transmitted to and Bigleaf will tell you how long the trip takes.
 It’s a good way to determine if there’s something in that path that’s causing a problem.

-- MTR: An MTR (advanced trace route) traces the route the network packets take along a given path to a specific end point.
-Whereas the ping test is basically point to point, the MTR test identifies all the stops a packet takes along the way, giving you the ability to pinpoint individual devices that might be causing the problem.
+- MTR: A My Traceroute (MTR) test traces the route the network packets take along a given path to a specific end point.
+Whereas the ping test is point to point, the MTR test identifies all the stops a packet takes along the way.
+MTR gives you the ability to pinpoint individual devices that might be causing a problem.

-- TCPdump: This more advanced test (a packet capture) captures the TCP/IP packets transmitted between the network and a Bigleaf router to identify whatever traffic abnormalities may exist.
+- TCPdump: This more advanced test captures all the TCP/IP packets that are transmitted between the network and a Bigleaf router, to identify any traffic abnormalities.

 Here’s an example of what you’ll get what you run an MTR test through Bigleaf:

-Why you’ll want to run them with Bigleaf
+Why you’ll want to run tests with Bigleaf

 There are a lot of factors that can make a network unreliable or cause performance issues.
 Identifying what causes those issues is often challenging because traffic may be handled by different players in the stream, and that can make the test data unreliable.
-Because Bigleaf owns and operates our own backbone network (aka our Cloud Access Network) and gateway clusters, we’re able to ensure the most accurate, objective results.
+Because Bigleaf owns and operates the backbone — the Bigleaf Cloud Access Network — and our own gateway clusters, we’re able to ensure the most accurate, objective results.

-You may have ran some of these tests from the command line before or got the data from Bigleaf’s support team who ran the tests, but many of our customers and partners — especially managed service providers (MSPs) — wanted something faster and easier, and more trusted than what they could do themselves.
-We hope this new troubleshooting feature in your Bigleaf web dashboard makes your life a bit easier.
-Either way, we’d love to know what you think: If you have any feedback, please email us at email@example.com.
+You can also run some of these tests from the command line or ask Bigleaf’s support team to run them for you, but many of our customers and partners — especially managed service providers (MSPs) — wanted a fast, easy, and reliable test that improves on their previous efforts.
+We built the new troubleshooting feature in your Bigleaf web dashboard to help make that process a bit easier.